 Make the Transition Slowly

 Though there is always an element of surprise in nature, sudden changes can shock your chickens and make them uncomfortable.
-Make sure you alter things slowly.
+Make sure you alter things slowly like chicken feed, coop temperature, and so on.
 When starting tasks earlier or changing the feeding schedule, take them back minutes at a time rather than a full hour or more.

 If you use artificial lighting to help your chickens produce eggs in the wintertime, remove it little by little until it’s gone.
 The spring serves as a natural wake-up call to a chicken’s egg production after a dormant winter—they no longer need the artificial light.